This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 But what made the ascent of the dinosaurs to ecological preeminence possible?

-Some researchers have suggested that the upright-walking dinosaurs may have been more efficient terrestrial locomotors than their sprawling gaited (or semi-sprawling gaited) contemporaries – and that this was crucial to their long-term evolutionary success.
+Some researchers have suggested that the upright-walking dinosaurs may have been more efficient terrestrial locomotors than their sprawling gaited and semi-sprawling gaited contemporaries – and that this was crucial to their long-term evolutionary success.
 Others have opined that the evolution of warm-blooded physiology in early dinosaurs may have given them a “competitive edge” over other reptile groups.

 It seems likely, however, that the meteoric rise of this scrappy upstart clade had more to do with luck than any inherent superiority.
 After all, a number of other archosaurs evolved an erect gait but did not diversify to anywhere near the extent that the dinosaurs did, nor did they survive past the early Mesozoic.
-The fossil record suggests that two large-scale mass extinction events took place during the early Mesozoic, successively culling the landscape of various groups of large reptiles and transforming the vegetation.
-Early dinosaurs just happened to scrape through these tough times (mass extinctions are often more random in eliminating groups of species than ecologically selective) and inherited a world deserted of major competitors.
+The fossil record suggests that two large-scale mass extinction events took place during the early Mesozoic, successively culling the landscape of various groups of large reptiles and transforming vegetation planet-wide.
+Early dinosaurs just happened to scrape through these tough times and inherited a world deserted of major competitors.

 *There is evidence for at least facultative bipedalism in a number of raiusuchians.